 - Supports the Home Assistant MQTT Discovery protocol

 - MQTT Discovery now also works with Domoticz without plugin

 - MQTT and Restful API for other interfaces like NodeRED, OpenHAB and Loxone

 - Supports all EMS heating circuits

-- Support for EMS, EMS+, Heatronic 3 etc.
+- Robust third generation BBQKees EMS circuit design with support for EMS, EMS+, Heatronic 3 etc.

 Supported EMS device types (See the full list here):